pixashot/pixashot/docs/deployment.md

 # Deployment

 This guide provides steps to deploy Pixashot to Google Cloud Run using Cloud Build.
+You can also deploy to Google Cloud Run directly from Docker Hub by following [this guide](deploy-from-dockerhub.md).

 ## Prerequisites